The Black Camel (film): Other

 The film further reunited Lugosi with Dwight Frye (playing Jessop, the butler), who had appeared with him in Dracula in the same year.
-C. Henry Gordon, who had been in Warner Oland's first (lost) Chan film and would show up in three more Chan films with both Oland and the later Chan Sidney Toler, appears uncredited as Huntley Van Horn, and William Post Jr. plays Captain Allan Jayne, Shelah's fiancee.
+C. Henry Gordon, who had been in Warner Oland's first (lost) Chan film and would show up in three more Chan films with both Oland and the later Chan Sidney Toler, appears uncredited as Huntley Van Horn, and William Post Jr. plays Captain Allan Jayne, Shelah's fiancée.

 The small but crucial role of Anna the housekeeper was played by stage actress Violet Dunn, the wife of director Hamilton MacFadden.

 Production

 Much of the picture was shot on location in Honolulu, with several scenes filmed at the renowned Royal Hawaiian Hotel.
 The opening beach scene was filmed at Kailua Beach.

 Critical reception

 A review of the film in The New York Times reported that Chan "follows clues to their ends, retains his bland manner while the lights go out and knives rattle about his head, and delivers the calm aphorisms of Earl Derr Biggers," and noted that Oland "gives to the picture a good and even performance."